arrow-kt/arrow-website/content/docs/learn/collections-functions/memoize.md

 ## Recursion

-The technique outline above can be applied to any function, regardless of its provenance.
+The technique outlined above can be applied to any function, regardless of its provenance.
 However, one needs to be aware of the limitations of `memoize` with respect to recursive functions.